Aiven-Open/jdbc-connector-for-apache-kafka/docs/source_config_options.rst

   * Importance: medium

 ``schema.pattern``
-  Schema pattern to fetch tables metadata from the database:
+  Schema pattern to fetch table metadata from the database:

-    * "" retrieves those without a schema,
-    * null (default) means that the schema name should not be used to narrow the search, all tables metadata would be fetched, regardless their schema.
+    * "" retrieves those without a schema,  * null (default) means that the schema name should not be used to narrow the search, so that all table metadata would be fetched, regardless their schema.

   * Type: string
   * Default: null